cfunk1210/vissl/dataset_spec_proposal.md

 information about annotations within each image, and category labels relevant to the dataset.

-A data manifest file has several advantages over predefined folder structures.
-It is self-contained,
+A data manifest file has several advantages over predefined folder structures and npy files.
+It is a single file that contains both paths to images and labels, instead of having to shuffle around your data, you can write a human-readable file that contains exactly what subset of images you want (so your train and validation images can live in the same folder).

 Given some data manifest file, it should be possible to run SSL without any extra preprocessing, registration, or code modification.
 For example: